-My personal experience on Koh Mook
+1. My personal experience of traveling to Koh Mook

 Ko Mook is also called Koh Muk: ´Pearl Island´ in Thai

-The Thai word of ´Muk´ means pearl and I completely see where the name of this island comes from.
+The Thai word ´Muk´ means pearl and I completely see where the name of this island comes from.
 The island is very untouched and a true example of a place where nature still outbalances humanity.
 I think it is a true pearl laying in the Andaman Sea.
 The main attraction of Koh Mook is the Emerald Cave, which might be the pearl of the island.
-The Emerald Cave got her name due to the blue-greenish colour from the sunlight reflecting upon the water which you can see when you are in the cave.
-But besides the emerald cave there are also hiking trails to do, you can kayak around the island, visit the local village and there´s even a scuba dive center.
+Don´t forget to check out the little video about the secret beach you reach once you´ve passed through the Emerald Cave!

-Well, I just loved the fact that the island is so robust with an overwhelming jungle, the most precious beaches and the chilled vibe of the local people.
+Well, I just loved the fact that the island is so robust with an overwhelming jungle, the most precious beaches, and the chilled vibe of the local people.
 Even though there are many things to do which I will cover in this article, I also truly enjoyed just walking around the island where no cars drive around.
-For a relaxing day I would just walk across the island from my stay at Koh Mook Garden Beach Resort to Had Farang Beach, which takes about 30 minutes.
+For a relaxing day, I would just walk across the island from my stay at Koh Mook Garden Beach Resort (I receive a small commission on your purchase through this link) to Had Farang Beach, or Charlies Beach, which takes about 30 minutes.
 Small roads where only tuk-tuks will pass by whilst children wave at you with a friendly ´Sava dee Kaa´ or you meet your bright smiling tuk-tuk taxi driver again who picked you up from the ferry: ´Hi Tony!´.
-You pass some local houses or fruitshake stands while the Thai people either are taking a nap or greet you also with a bright smile, in the meantime you´re constantly surrounded by an immense nature, hearing the jungle sounds and the most beautiful butterflies will cross your path all the time.
-For the night time you can go to Ting Tong Bar or Mong Bar where local island guys are copying Bob Marley on their reggae nights.
+Click here to book Koh Mook Garden Beach Resort with Agoda.
+(I receive a small commission on your purchase through this link) or use the map below to find your accommodation on Koh Mook on Booking.

-Spending the night with stormy weather, jungle noises and weird insects!
+Spending the night with stormy weather, jungle noises, and weird insects!

 At night time the weather sometimes went really stormy with thunderstorms and heavy rains.
-I was staying in a small, budget beach hut in the Koh Mook Garden Beach Resort, which almost felt like camping.
-The hut was not more than a mattress on the floor, a fan and a bright pink mosquito net, which was absolutely necessary due to all the insects flying and crawling around at night.
-The attached bathroom was half open, and at some point there was something flying around which looked like a moth but had the size of a bird.
+I was staying in a small, budget beach hut in the Koh Mook Garden Beach Resort, (I receive a small commission on your purchase through this link) which almost felt like camping.
+The hut was not more than a mattress on the floor, a fan, and a bright pink mosquito net, which was absolutely necessary due to all the insects flying and crawling around at night.
+The attached bathroom was half-open, and at some point, there was something flying around which looked like a moth but had the size of a bird.
 I never ever saw something like this before in my life and I still don´t even know what it was but I was glad when it finally left again!

-Tips for visiting the Emerald Cave
+Travel tips for visiting Tham Morakot, or the Emerald Cave in Thailand

 - If you arrive after 03.30 pm you don´t pay the 200 Baht entrance fee